Why Host the Student Technology Conference?

 Hosting a ResNet Student Technology Conference is one the most beneficial ways to give back to the ResNet community.
 Any past host will tell you that hosting is an incredibly intense and challenging undertaking, but also an incredibly rewarding experience.
 In addition, hosting brings national recognition to your campus and an opportunity to promote your campus’ offerings.
 Past hosts have also said that hosting led to strengthened relationships with other departments on campus as well as other community members.

 It is important to understand that each year’s Student Technology Conference is sponsored by a single institution or closely related consortium that chooses to host the conference, as selected by the ResNet Board of Directors based on the recommendation of the Conference Selection Committee.
-The conference host, in conjunction with the Director of Conference Management and the conference Program Chairperson, is responsible for coordinating conference elements, including housing options, program facilities, on-campus transportation, special events, and meal options.
+The conference host, in conjunction with the Vice President of Conference Management and the conference Program Chairperson, is responsible for coordinating conference elements, including housing options, program facilities, on-campus transportation, special events, and meal options.
 Financial responsibility for conducting the Student Technology Conference belongs to ResNet, Inc., but the conference host is responsible for setting and maintaining a conference budget.
 The conference budget is a central component of the bid to host the conference and is described in more detail below.
 The Board of Directors encourages bids from institutions to host the conference either on their local campus or in a commercial facility in their area.
 The Board also welcomes bids from 2 or more institutions that wish to host the conference jointly in their region.
 It is essential to get support from your divisional and institutional leadership before submitting a bid due to the time and resource commitments involved in hosting.
 Please carefully consider all options as you review your interest.

 - The conference is typically scheduled during late June when most colleges and universities are not in regular session.